April 7-10, 2025 | Toronto, Canada

 Submission is Easy

-Only a proposal title and brief (about 75-word) description is required for submission.
+Only a proposal title and brief abstract is required for submission.
 All submissions will be peer reviewed and evaluated based on originality, technical and/or research content/depth, relevance to conference focus, and speaker experience.
 English is the official language of the conference.

 About the Submission Process